HL7/US-Core/input/pagecontent/general-requirements.md

     ~~~

 1. For *coded* data elements:
-   - *example*, *preferred*, or *extensible* binding strengths (CodeableConcept , or Coding datatypes):
+   - *example*, *preferred*, or *extensible* binding strengths (CodeableConcept or Coding datatypes):
-      - if the source systems has text but no coded data, only the `text` element is used.
+      - If the source system has text but no coded data, only the `text` element is used.
-          - for Coding datatypes, the text-only data is represented as a `display` element.
+          - For Coding datatypes, the text-only data is represented as a `display` element.
-      - if there is neither text nor coded data:
+      - If there is neither text nor coded data:
-        - use the appropriate "unknown" concept code from the ValueSet if available
+        - Use the appropriate "unknown" concept code from the ValueSet if available.
-        - if the ValueSet does not have the appropriate "unknown" concept code, use `unknown` from the [DataAbsentReason Code System].
+        - If the ValueSet does not have the appropriate "unknown" concept code, use `unknown` from the [DataAbsentReason Code System].